 MG Motor updates booking and delivery dates for Astor SUV.
 Know details

 MG Motor updates booking and delivery dates for Astor SUV.
-Know details2 min read .
-Updated: 21 Nov 2021, 02:00 PM IST
+Know details

 The global semiconductor shortage has adversely affected the delivery and booking dates of the recently launched MG Astor SUV.